 - Direct heat to the hair from blow driers and straighteners WILL weaken the hair shaft and result in breakage.

-- Chemical relaxers, perms and permanent colours applied incorrectly and at too high a strength WILL weaken the hair shaft, result in breakage and may also result in chemical burns.
+- Chemical relaxers, perms and permanent colours applied incorrectly and at too high a strength WILL weaken the hair shaft, resulting in breakage, and may also result in chemical burns.

 Early intervention in treating traction alopecia can have incredible results and hair can regrow once more, but if left untreated it can scar and hair loss will be permanent.
 If you are worried about your hair and suspect you may have traction alopecia, please get in touch so that we can offer clear, expert advice.